 Student loan refinancing vs. consolidation

-Student loan refinancing, on the other hand, is only offered through private lenders, with the main goal being to save money on interest or extend the loan term.
+Student loan refinancing, on the other hand, is offered only through private lenders, with the main goal being to save money on interest or extend the loan term.
+Unlike student loan consolidation, refinancing is available for both federal and private loans, and your interest rate and terms will almost always change.

 Borrowers with high interest rates on private loans are the best refinance candidates because they have the potential to save the most money.

 For example, let’s say you owe $50,000 with a 12 percent interest rate and a 10-year term.
-If you refinance to a 6 percent interest rate and a 10-year term, you’ll pay $19,470 less in total interest over the life of the loan.
+In that 10-year period, you’ll pay $36,082.57 in interest.
+If you refinance to a 6 percent interest rate and a 10-year term, you’ll pay only $16,612.30 in interest over the life of the loan.
+You can use a student loan calculator to estimate how much you could save.

 Other people who may want to consider refinancing their student loans include: